-Customers will be provided with written notice of any change in interest rates (where relevant), fees or charges which affect the cost of their product.
-This requirement does not apply where the increase relates to a published rate, for example, base rate or other benchmark
+3. Firms should provide customers with written notice of any changes in interest rates or charges.
+This requirement does not apply where the increase related to a published rate, for example, base rate or other benchmark

-This Standard is seeking to ensure that business customers are better prepared to take account of changes in interest rates or charges and that they have an opportunity to consider whether this will have an impact on the business' ability to maintain its repayments, where relevant.
-Advanced notification can enable customers to plan ahead and consider the impact a change on their agreement may have on their financial situation.
+This Standard is seeking to ensure that business customers are better prepared to take account of changes in interest rates or charges and that they have an opportunity to consider whether this will have an impact on the business' ability to maintain its repayments.
+Advanced notification can enable customers to plan ahead and consider the impact a change on, for example, their variable rate loan may have on their financial situation.